-- Loud hard drive noise is a good sign that there is a mechanical problem going on inside
+- The loud hard drive noise is a good sign that there is a mechanical problem going on inside.

 Watching movies, videos, playing games, and looking at NSFW material are all amazing things we can do on our computers.
 Yet there may come a day where you just want to get on your computer and relax in your computer room looking at all that NSFW material you have bookmarked under the “Special Sites” category, but you can’t because your monitor won’t turn on.
 No, you don’t frump and punch holes in the walls to look for an outlet for your rage.
 You troubleshoot it, and hope to god that your monitor isn’t broken!

 When diagnosing a screen problem, half the time it’s usually something very easy, like a cable coming loose, or the monitor getting unplugged accidentally; unfortunately the other half the time it’s probably a problem that’s related to your monitor being old, or a problem that’s related to your graphics card instead.
 So you may have to diagnose both items at the same time to see which solves your problem.

 First, check all your cables, I know this is probably getting a little old with the checking connections and everything, but so many computer problems can be avoided if people just remember that their computer isn’t always going to stay the same way they left it.
 A foot could kick out a cable, a dog or a cat that got too curious, or almost anything can render half your hardware useless.